 Tree Species With the Most Invasive Roots

-We can go on for days about the types of problems and damage tree roots cause.
+We can go on for days about the types of problems and damage from tree roots in sewer lines causes.
 However, if you’re planning on renovating your lawn and planting new trees to add to aesthetics or property value, what you really need to know is the most hazardous species to underground pipes.
 So let’s cut to the chase.
-The following are tree and plant species that often cause sewer line intrusion and damage:
+The following are tree and plant species that often cause sewer line damage:

 - Sycamore trees